tbrowder/FontFactory-TT/README.md

 ### Preparation

-First, ensure your host has the `fontconfig` and `freetype` system libraries installed.
-(They should be automatically installed by `zef` as they are prequisites for required modules `Font::Freetype` and `FontConfig`).
-Then, before installing this module, you should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).
+Before installing this module, you should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).

 To get a look at how your fonts appear when printed, install the program `fntsample` (Debian package name is the same) and use it with a desired font file name to get a detailed sample on an output PDF file.
 See [https://fntsample.sourceforge.net](https://fntsample.sourceforge.net) for details.